 The Sierra Designs Divine Light 2 FL has been our lightweight backpacking go-to tent this season.
 We love the roomy feel of the tent; unlike other backpacking tents that can feel claustrophobic, the Divine Light has plenty of headroom.
 Three doors make for easy entry and exit.
 The large vestibule is perfect for storing boots, packs, and gear, and also doubles as an awning.
 The Devine Light provides excellent ventilation with mesh panels on all four sides, and is trekking pole compatible, helping to save weight on ultralight adventures.

 We absolutely love the ultra-comfort of the Big Agnes Wiley SL 30 Sleeping Bag and Insulated Air Core Ultra Sleeping Pad combination.
-(Check out our full Wiley SL 30 and Insulated Air Core Ultra review for more details).
 The Wiley SL features an attached sleeping pad sleeve that fits the Air Core Ultra perfectly, keeping us comfortably centered on the pad through the night, even when we’re tossing and turning.
 The combo is rated for temperatures around 30 degrees, which is dead-on perfect for most of the South’s moderate seasons.